Master of Fine Arts (MFA) in Art StudioOur Graduate Degrees

 Three (3) letters of recommendation

 • Official transcripts from every college or university you have attended, whether you earned a degree there or not.
-(Unofficial transcripts can be uploaded during application; official transcripts must be mailed to the Admissions Office).
+(Unofficial transcripts can be uploaded during application; official transcripts must be mailed to the Graduate Admissions Office at University of New Mexico, 1155 University Blvd SE, Albuquerque, NM 87106).

 • An image portfolio, consisting of 15-20 images that best represent your work.
 Images should be compiled into a single PDF, PowerPoint, or website link, and uploaded during the application process. (to submit video, upload to Vimeo and include the link).